-- 2.1 Use of world area forecast system (WAFS) products - 2.1.1 Aerodrome meteorological offices shall use WAFS forecasts issued by the WAFCs in the preparation of flight documentation, whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between the meteorological authority and the operator concerned. - 2.1.2 In order to ensure uniformity and standardization of flight documentation, the WAFS GRIB and BUFR data received and, as of 4 November 2021, IWXXM data received, shall be decoded into standard WAFS charts in accordance with relevant provisions in this MCAR, and the meteorological content and identification of the originator of the WAFS forecasts shall not be amended. - 2.2 Notification of WAFC concerning significant discrepancies - Aerodrome meteorological offices using WAFS BUFR or, as of 4 November 2021, IWXXM data shall notify the WAFC concerned immediately if significant discrepancies are detected or reported in respect of WAFS SIGWX forecasts concerning: - a) icing, turbulence, cumulonimbus clouds that are obscured, frequent, embedded or occurring at a squall line, and sandstorms/duststorms; and - b) a release of radioactive materials into the atmosphere, of significance to aircraft operations.
+- 2.1 Use of world area forecast system (WAFS) products - 2.1.1 Aerodrome meteorological offices shall use WAFS forecasts issued by the WAFCs in the preparation of flight documentation, whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between the meteorological authority and the operator concerned. - 2.1.2 In order to ensure uniformity and standardization of flight documentation, the WAFS GRIB, BUFR and IWXXM data received, shall be decoded into standard WAFS charts in accordance with relevant provisions in this MCAR, and the meteorological content and identification of the originator of the WAFS forecasts shall not be amended. - 2.2 Notification of WAFC concerning significant discrepancies

+Aerodrome meteorological offices using WAFS BUFR or IWXXM data shall notify the WAFC concerned immediately if significant discrepancies are detected or reported in respect of WAFS SIGWX forecasts concerning:

+- a) icing, turbulence, cumulonimbus clouds that are obscured, frequent, embedded or occurring at a squall line, and sandstorms/duststorms; and - b) volcanic eruptions or a release of radioactive materials into the atmosphere, of significance to aircraft operations.